-- newline\sep¶ (Optional[bool]) New line separate the inputs.
-This argument has not been in use any more.
-It is deprecated in v0.6 and will be removed in v0.7. - use\stemmer¶ (bool) Use Porter stemmer to strip word suffixes to improve matching. - rouge\keys (Union[str, Tuple[str, ...]])
+- use\stemmer (bool) Use Porter stemmer to strip word suffixes to improve matching. - accumulate [ (Literal['avg', 'best']) Useful incase of multi-reference rouge score. avg takes the avg of all references with respect to predictions best takes the best fmeasure score obtained between prediction and multiple corresponding references. - rouge\keys¶ (Union[str, Tuple[str, ...]])
 A list of rouge types to calculate.
-Keys that are allowed are rougeL, rougeLsum, and rouge1 through rouge9. - decimal\places (Optional[bool]) The number of digits to round the computed the values to.
-This argument has not been in usd any more.
-It is deprecated in v0.6 and will be removed in v0.7. - compute\on\step¶ (bool) Forward only calls update() and returns None if this is set to False. default: True - dist\sync\on\step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist\sync\fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+Keys that are allowed are rougeL, rougeLsum, and rouge1 through rouge9. - compute\on\step¶ (bool) Forward only calls update() and returns None if this is set to False. - dist\sync\on\step (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group # (Optional[Any]) Specify the process group on which synchronization is called.

+• dist\sync\fn¶ (Optional[Callable]) - Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the allgather.

 '''

-targets = "Is your name John"
+from torchmetrics.text.rouge import ROUGEScore

 preds = "My name is John"

+target = "Is your name John"

 rouge = ROUGEScore()

 from pprint import pprint

-pprint(rouge(preds, targets))
+pprint(rouge(preds, target))

-{'rouge1_fmeasure': 0.25,
+{'rouge1_fmeasure': tensor(0.7500),

-'rouge1_precision': 0.25,
+'rouge1_precision': tensor(0.7500),

-'rouge1_recall': 0.25,
+'rouge1_recall': tensor(0.7500),

-'rouge2_fmeasure': 0.0,
+'rouge2_fmeasure': tensor(0.),

-'rouge2_precision': 0.0,
+'rouge2_precision': tensor(0.),

-'rouge2_recall': 0.0,
+'rouge2_recall': tensor(0.),

-'rougeL_fmeasure': 0.25,
+'rougeL_fmeasure': tensor(0.5000),

-'rougeL_precision': 0.25,
+'rougeL_precision': tensor(0.5000),

-'rougeL_recall': 0.25,
+'rougeL_recall': tensor(0.5000),

-'rougeLsum_fmeasure': 0.25,
+'rougeLsum_fmeasure': tensor(0.5000),

-'rougeLsum_precision': 0.25,
+'rougeLsum_precision': tensor(0.5000),

-'rougeLsum_recall': 0.25}
+'rougeLsum_recall': tensor(0.5000)}

 '''

-• ValueError - If the python packages nltk is not installed.

-• ValueError - If any of the rouge\keys does not belong to the allowed set of keys.
+- ValueError If the python packages nltk is not installed. - ValueError If any of the rouge\keys does not belong to the allowed set of keys.

-[1] ROUGE: A Package for Automatic Evaluation of Summaries by Chin-Yew Lin Rouge Detail

-Initializes internal Module state, shared by both nn.Module and ScriptModule.
+[1] ROUGE: A Package for Automatic Evaluation of Summaries by Chin-Yew Lin Rouge Detail Initializes internal Module state, shared by both nn.Module and ScriptModule.